leonardcser/code-llm/docs/journal.typ

 but also limited to 750.
 This meant that the model was training on more that 70% training data, and the validation data was not representative.

+== PAD Special Token

+I've encountered some issues with incomplete batches.
+Either I drop the last batch or I pad it.
+I've decided to pad it with the PAD special token.
+Currently, the model does not see it very often when training so it might not work too well.

 == Run \#1

 In progress